gopher64/gopher64/README.md

 Keys are mapped according to [these defaults](https://github.com/gopher64/gopher64/wiki/Default-Keyboard-Setup).
 Xbox-style controllers also have a [default mapping applied](https://github.com/gopher64/gopher64/wiki/Default-Gamepad-Setup).

-You can create you own mappings by running `./gopher64 --configure-input-profile my_profile`.
+You can create your mappings by running `./gopher64 --configure-input-profile my_profile`.
 You then bind that profile to a port: `./gopher64 --bind-input-profile my_profile --port 1`

-In order to use a controller (for example, an Xbox controller), run `./gopher64 --list-controllers` to get a list of attached controllers, and then assign it by doing `./gopher64 --assign-controller <controller_number> --port 1`
+To use a controller (for example, an Xbox controller), run `./gopher64 --list-controllers` to get a list of attached controllers, and then assign it by doing `./gopher64 --assign-controller <controller_number> --port 1`

 ## netplay

 Gopher64 supports netplay (online play with others).
 It has a few public netplay servers.
-If you are interested in running a public netplay server, please let me know (open an issue or discussion, or contact me on Discord).
+If you are interested in running a public netplay server, please let me know (open an issue or discussion or contact me on Discord).
 You can also run the server (https://github.com/gopher64/gopher64-netplay-server) yourself on a LAN.

 ## portable mode

-If you would like to keep all the game data in the same folder as executable, you just need to create a file called "portable.txt" in the same directory as the executable.
+If you would like to keep all the game data in the same folder as the executable, you just need to create a file called "portable.txt" in the same directory as the executable.

 ## flatpak